tomquinonero/carrot-css/docs/documentation/buttons.md

 </div>

-Disabled state can be apllied to the buttons via a `disabled` attribute, a `disabled` class or a `button--disabled` class.
-The preffered method should be the `disabled` **attribute** as it automatically exclude the button from keyboard navigation.
+Disabled state can be applied to the buttons via a `disabled` attribute, a `disabled` class or a `button--disabled` class.
+The preferred method should be the `disabled` **attribute** as it automatically exclude the button from keyboard navigation.

 <div class="preview cluster">